-The Compensation Committee is currently comprised of Mr. David Allan White and Dr. Chandrakant Panchal, Lead Director.
-It is expected that once Ms. Giesselman is appointed to the Board she will be appointed to the Compensation Committee and will serve as its Chair.
+The Compensation Committee is currently comprised of Mr. David Allan White and Dr. Chandrakant Panchal, Lead Director and Ms. Giesselman, Chair of the Compensation Committee.

 The Board has adopted a written charter (the "Compensation Committee Charter") establishing the Compensation Committee's purpose, responsibilities, member qualifications, member appointment and removal, structure and operation, and the manner of reporting to the Board.
-The Compensation Committee

-Charter further provides that the Compensation Committee is authorized to engage and compensate any outside advisor it determines to be necessary to permit it to carry out its duties.
+The Compensation Committee Charter further provides that the Compensation Committee is authorized to engage and compensate any outside advisor it determines to be necessary to permit it to carry out its duties.